joernio/joern/README.md

 <operator>.indirectMemberAccess
 free
 ```
-Obviously, there is some information we don't want to see.
-Let's filter it to get only those methods that start with `free`.
+As there are many methods in the code, let's try filtering them to determine only those methods that start with `free`.

 Open up your *Main.scala* file and the followng lines: